Using Markers in the Mapbox Module

 Markers are used to mark points in the map.
 They can be anywhere on the map.

-A marker can either be represented by the default icon, or you can use a custom image instead.
+A marker can either be represented by the default icon, or any of the Noodl visual nodes.
 In this guide we will go with the default icon.
 The default icon can also have a color of your choice.

 "Color":<the color, e.g, "White" or as hex-string "#ffffff".
 Only used with the default icon.>